tonyespy/edgex-docs/docs_src/design/adr/0006-Service-Registry.md

 filed (https://github.com/edgexfoundry/edgex-go/issues/2594), and the client monitoring was removed as part of the Geneva 1.2.1 release.

 ## Problem Statement
-The fundamental problem with the existing implementations (as decribed above), is that there's too much duplication of configuration across services.
+The fundamental problem with the existing implementations (as decribed above), is that there is too much duplication of configuration across services.
 For instance, Core Data's service port can easily be changed by passing the environment variable SERVICE_PORT to the service on startup.
 This overrides the configuration read from the configuration provider, and will cause Core Data to listen on the new port, however it has no impact on any services which use Core Data, as the client config for each is read from the configuration provider (excluding